Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 How is anosmia diagnosed?

-To diagnose anosmia, your doctor might refer you to an ear, nose and throat (ENT) specialist.
-The specialist can help diagnose your condition through:
+- refer you to a specialist, called an ear, nose and throat (ENT) specialist

-- examine your nose, mouth and throat with a medical instrument called an endoscope
+The ENT specialist might look into your nose, mouth and throat with a medical instrument called an endoscope.
+They may also do a magnetic resonance imaging (MRI) scan.

 How is anosmia treated?